Website changes to begin Thursday

-You might have noticed that our community newspaper websites received a new look to them this past summer.
-Starting this Thursday, the web sites for the Hometown News weekly and bi-weekly newspapers will be converting to a metered paywall.
+Starting this Thursday, the website for the Cambridge News and Deerfield Independent will convert to a metered paywall.

 Current subscribers will continue to have full access to their particular newspaper site, provided they have registered, but visitors who are not current subscribers, will have to subscribe after they view the third story in a 30-day period.